 The Northern Gulf of Mexico stock of melon-headed whales is present year-round in deep, offshore waters, primarily beyond the edge of the continental shelf and over the abyssal plain near Alabama.
 Impacts to this stock are attributable to a variety of activities that occur across the Gulf of Mexico with fewer impacts in Key West.
 Because fewer Anti-Submarine Warfare activities with hull-mounted sonars are used in these regions, there are relatively fewer impacts to this stock.
 Most impacts would be due to Unmanned Underwater Vehicle Testing which may employ lower source levels, but for longer periods and at frequencies where HF cetaceans are susceptible to auditory impacts.
-There would be no impacts due to air guns, and there would be no impacts due to pile driving because there is no geographic overlap of pile driving with species occurrence.
+There would be no impacts due to pile driving because there is no geographic overlap of pile driving with species occurrence.